Community Interaction Program — Study/action projects

 grant_single_labels|admissibility

-- Indigenous communities are eligible.
+- Indigenous communities are also eligible to apply.

 - Individuals, departments, government agencies, municipalities, educational institutions, and private companies are not eligible.